mathieutu/exporter/readme.md

 ## Usage

-Just use the `\MathieuTu\Exporter\Exporter` trait on your objects.
-Or use directly the `\MathieuTu\Exporter\ExporterService` on array, or if you don't want to add the trait.
+Just use the `\MathieuTu\Exporter\Exporter` trait on your classes.
+You also can use directly the `\MathieuTu\Exporter\ExporterService::exportFrom($exportable, $attributes)` static method on array, or if you don't want to add the trait.

 You can export from arrays, objects with `ArrayAccess` interface, or any standard objects.

 The response will be a [Laravel Collection](https://laravel.com/docs/master/collections) (but you absolutely don't need Laravel, **this package is totally framework agnostic**).
-If you don't know how to use collection, you can use it exactly like an array.
+If you don't know how to use collections, you can use it exactly like an array, or use `toArray()` method to get a real one.

 ### Examples
 _(You can find all this examples in package tests)_